nikshepsvn/ShatterDrive/README.md

   <img src = "https://i.imgur.com/MLXNeHQ.png" />
 </p>

-# ShatterDrive
-An open source implementation of a secure decentralized p2p File Storage network.

 ## Why do we need a decetralized storage network?

 Why not use Google Drive/Apple Cloud etc.?